MawKKe/audiobook-split-ffmpeg/README.md

 # Dependencies

-- Python 3.5 or newer
-- Obviously you need ffmpeg (and ffprobe) installed.

-There are no 3rd party library requirements for the main functionality.
-Everything is accomplished with just the python3 stdlib.

-However, development and testing environments should have the following available:
+This application has no 3rd party library dependencies, as everything is implemented using the Python standard library.
+However, the script assumes the that the following system-executables are available somewhere in your `$PATH`:

-- pytest
+- `ffmpeg`
-- tox
+- `ffprobe`

+For Ubuntu, these can be installed with `apt install ffmpeg`.

+# Development and Testing

+Clone the repo, and install the package in development mode:

+    $ git clone <url> audiobook-split-ffmpeg && cd audiobook-split-ffmpeg
+    $ pip install -e '.[dev]'

+then run tests with:

+    $ pytest -vv

 # Features